 Each herb used in TCM has been studied and recorded for its flavor, therapeutic property (its nature), and organ system it affects.

 Flavors (or tastes) include sour, bitter, acrid, salty, and sweet, and correspond with an organ.
 Therapeutic properties (or natures) can be cold, cool, neutral, warm, and hot.
 For instance, hot and warm herbs are used to treat cold diseases, while cool and cold herbs are used to treat heat or hot diseases.

-Each herb is then categorized according to its main therapeutic properties and action i.e. function.
+Each herb is then categorized according to its main therapeutic properties, action, and function.
 These include diaphoretics (cleansing through sweat), anti-inflammatories, diuretics (cleansing through urine), digestives, relaxants, tonics, internal warmers, to name just a few categories.

 Taken all this into account, herbs are then combined into formulas to accomplish several tasks simultaneously and these herbal formulas are categorized in the same manner as the individual herbs.

 Before choosing a mixture of herbs, TCM therapists will typically ask a patient about the symptoms and perform an overall examine, usually focusing on the skin, hair, tongue, eyes, smells, pulses, and voice, in order to discern the imbalances in the body.

 One of the issues with herbal medicines and formulas is that they have not all been thoroughly tested.
 Some herbs or combination of herbs can actually be very harmful i.e. toxic.
 Before using a certain recipe it’s advised to first do a thorough check, for instance, on the Internet.